 Working with Boundaries

-Working with Young People and Children with SEN
+Working with Young People and Children with SEN Working therapeutically with groups.

 I have specialist experience and training within the following fields:

-Domestic Violence (within women's refuges across Kent.)
+- Domestic Violence (Worked within Women's Refuges across Kent.)

-In schools across Kent working with parents, children and adolescents.
+- In schools across Kent working with parents, children and adolescents.

-Counselling looked-after children in foster care placements
+- Counselling Looked-after children in foster care placements

-Working with Children with special educational needs.
+- Working with Children with special educational needs.